 - $10,000 in student loan debt may reduce the likelihood of starting a new business by 7.37%.

-- A joint study by Pennsylvania State University and Federal Reserve Banks finds “a significant and economically meaningful negative correlation between changes in student debt and net new businesses employing one to four employees…”
+- A joint study by Pennsylvania State University and Federal Reserve Banks finds “a significant and economically meaningful negative correlation between changes in student debt and net business formation for the smallest group of small businesses, those employing one to four employees…”

 Student Debt Hampers Housing Markets